Managing mobile production-inventory systems influenced by a modulation process: Conclusion

 \section{Conclusion}

-We have presented computationally efficient heuristics LAJ and GLR that improve in solution quality as the system size and uncertainty increases for the $L$ location, $Y$ module problem.
-We observe performance improvement when production capacity is mobile as high as 41\% on average, relative to systems with no mobility, irrespective of the presence of transshipment flexibility.
-We note that making decisions assuming a stationary belief state set to the steady state distribution $\pi$ performs comparably with decision-making with partially observed Markov-modulated demands.
-Complete observability of the modulation state appears to not add a significant value in the current context.
-Additionally, we infer that although joint control results in slightly lower costs, decentralized control heuristics perform significantly faster for $G>1$. \normalem
+We have modeled a multi-location production-inventory system under stochastic demand with geographically relocatable production capacity and have developed computationally efficient heuristic methods for this problem.
+We have shown that the heuristics \ac{LSF} and \ac{RRO} are computationally efficient and improve in solution quality as the system size and uncertainty increase for the $L$ location, $Y$ module problem.
+We have observed the value of mobility of production capacity to be around 41\% on average, relative to systems with no production capacity mobility, irrespective of the presence of transshipment flexibility.
+We have noted that making decisions assuming a stationary belief state set to the steady state distribution $\pi$ performs comparably with decision-making with partially observed Markov-modulated demands.
+Complete observability of the modulation state does not appear to add significant value in the current context.
+Additionally, we infer that although centralized control (\ac{RSF} and \ac{LSF}) results in slightly lower costs, decentralized control (\ac{RRO}) heuristics perform significantly faster for $G>1$.

+We conclude that data-driven production capacity relocation represents a promising new supply chain design and operations feature, and we have presented effective heuristics to determine inventory replenishment and production capacity relocation, with or without inventory transshipment.
+Our results serve to justify more detailed analyses for specific cases having more realistic assumptions regarding frequency of decision epochs, lead times, and transshipment costs and that this analysis could use the heuristics developed in this paper for giving guidance to simulation models.